elenasinel/tech-week/docs/mentors-brief.md

 **Want to contribute to this guide or donate a resource?** Email Elena Sinel on elena.sinel@acornaspirations.co.uk with your suggestions

-**Want to sponsor the hack and join Deepmind and IBM at nurturing the next generation of AI technologist, innovators and entrepreneurs?** Email Elena Sinel on elena.sinel@acornaspirations.co.uk or Tabitha Goldstaub on tabitha@cognitionx.io
+**Want to sponsor the hack and join Deepmind and IBM at nurturing the next generation of AI technologist, innovators and entrepreneurs?** Email Elena Sinel on elena.sinel@teensinai.com.

 - - -